Augie & Team

-Kelly plays a leadership role in Augie’s Quests fitness industry fundraising initiatives, signature events including the BASH and the Tradition of Hope Gala, and leads the individual donor and stewardship programs.
+Kelly plays a leadership role in Augie’s Quests fitness industry fundraising initiatives, signature events including the Tradition of Hope Gala, and leads the individual donor and stewardship programs.
 She has over 20 years of non-profit experience, and has played a significant role in the success of Augie’s Quest since 2008.

 DIRECTOR OF DIGITAL MARKETING & DEVELOPMENT

 Angel oversees digital marketing initiatives, and Team Quest4ALS, our endurance campaign.
 She coordinates all social media, and supports Augie’s Quest signature events.
 She has more than 15 years experience engaging corporate donors, families, and community leaders, and joined the Augie’s Quest team in 2014.

 Bert joined Shea Homes in 1996.
 He previously served as the president of the Colorado division, which he started in September 1996.
 During his tenure, he was responsible for all homebuilding and commercial development activities in Colorado.
 Under his leadership, the 22,000-acre Highlands Ranch was acquired and developed, and today is one of the nation’s leading master-planned communities.

 Prior to joining Shea Homes, Bert was a senior executive and involved in all aspects of the start-up and business operations of the Colorado division of KB Home.
 He previously served as chief financial officer with Signature Homes in Orange County, California.
 Additionally, Bert has served as a management consultant with Arthur Andersen & Company, and as an international banker working in Hong Kong, Seoul, Korea and Tokyo, Japan.